-POLICY P7 EMPLOYMENT
+POLICY P7.
+EMPLOYMENT

-Opportunites to increase employment will be supported which:
+Opportunities to increase employment will be supported which:

-- (a) Are appropriate to the scale and character of Watlington and the WNDP area - (b) Provide new small-scale workshops and accommodation for small and medium sized businesses including start-ups, appropriate to the location within the WNDP area. - (c) Includes small scale businesses for local growers and secondary food producers.
+- (a) Are appropriate to the scale and character of the immediate locality or - (b) Provide new small-scale workshops and accommodation for small and medium sized businesses including start-ups, appropriate to the immediate locality or - (c) Include small scale businesses for local growers and secondary food producers.